nokia/RED/docs/help/user_guide/working_with_RED/libs.md

 ![](libs/autodiscovery_menu.png)

 Autodiscovery mechanism is configured per project.
 Its preferences are stored in red.xml file under Referenced Libraries tab.

+Note

+    Library autodiscovering is not run on excluded project parts (see more under topic [Limiting validation scope](../validation/scope.md).

 ### Add library from Project Explorer